davidegaspar/terragrunt-example/README.md

 - feat: move all module config up
 - not sure what to do about the account id...
-- improved cli flags?
-- hooks?
-- lockfile useful?
+- is the lockfile useful?

 ## reference